 Phariha and Theresa talk about the memories of their grandmothers and the complications of stereotypes about immigrants and their descendants.
 They also discuss how the bonds and values constructed around food influence their sense of self and belonging.

-Phariha's story on Your Story, Our Story at the Tenement Museum:
+Phariha's story on Your Story, Our Story at the Tenement Museum, New York:

 Episode 8 Finding Our Grandmother in the Records